 Provide entertainment

 From puzzles and magazines to toys, it might help to provide entertainment for the appointment.
 This can help to keep your client distracted during the haircut.
-You could even encourage clients to bring their own favorite fidget toys and puzzles from home.
+You could encourage clients to bring their own favorite fidget toys and puzzles from home, and also buy a supply of low-cost sensory-friendly toys to keep on hand.

 Remember each client is unique

 Lastly and most importantly, remember that each client is unique.
-Always ask what they need and aim to deliver that as far as possible to create a welcoming and tranquil mood for their haircut.
+As the saying goes, when you’ve met one autistic person, you’ve met one autistic person.
+Always ask what your neurodivergent client needs and aim to deliver that as far as possible to create a welcoming and tranquil mood for their haircut.

 Hey I'm Olivia and I'm a proud Autistic woman.
 My special interests are cats, stim toys, and electronic music!
 I love to write and help other Autistic adults find ways to enjoy life in this LOUD world!